jacksund/simmate/docs/getting_started/workflows/quick_start.md

 ## Quick Start

-!!! danger
+!!! tip
-    This tutorial assumes that you have VASP installed and that the `vasp_std` command is accessible in your path.

-    Simmate's next release (planned for spring 2024) will not require VASP.
+    The majority of this guide covers initial setup for first-time users.
+For subsequent workflow runs, only steps 8-10 are necessary.

-1. Initialize your Simmate database before running a workflow.
-Your database will be created at `~/simmate/my_env-database.sqlite3`, where "my_env" is the name of your active conda environment:
+1. Initialize your Simmate database, which will be created at `~/simmate/my_env-database.sqlite3` and where `my_env` is the name of your active conda environment:
 ```bash
 simmate database reset
 ```

-2. Create a structure file for sodium chloride (NaCl) to practice calculations.
-Name it `POSCAR` and fill it with the following content...
+2. Create a structure file for sodium chloride, which we will use to practice calculations.
+Name it `POSCAR` and fill it with the following content:
 ```
 Na1 Cl1
 1.0